MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DlpDetailReport.md

 # Get-DlpDetailReport

+**Note**: This cmdlet has been retired.
+Please, use the [Export-ActivityExplorerData](https://learn.microsoft.com/powershell/module/exchange/export-activityexplorerdata) cmdlet to view DLP information.
+Data from Export-ActivityExplorerData is the same as the retired Get-DlpIncidentDetailReport cmdlet.

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-**Note**: This cmdlet will be retired.
-Use the [Export-ActivityExplorerData](https://learn.microsoft.com/powershell/module/exchange/export-activityexplorerdata) cmdlet to view DLP information.
-Data from Export-ActivityExplorerData is the same as the retired Get-DlpIncidentDetailReport cmdlet.

 Use the Get-DlpDetailReport cmdlet to list details about data loss prevention (DLP) rule matches for Exchange Online, SharePoint Online, and OneDrive for Business in your cloud-based organization for the last 30 days.